 It was once widely thought that a person was a drug addict or an alcoholic only if he needed the drug daily or if he went through withdrawal symptoms when he abruptly stopped using the substance.
-Alcoholics and drug addicts were also perceived as individuals that were poor, unemployed, and living in the slums
+Alcoholics and drug addicts were also perceived as poor, unemployed, and living in the slums.

 There is a wide array of misconceptions surrounding drug addiction or alcoholism.
-Some drug addicts do not use drugs or consume alcohol on a daily basis and do not necessarily experience physical withdrawal symptoms when they stop using.
-In fact, the greater part of addicted individuals are employed and seem to be functioning normally but do struggle with an alcohol or drug abuse problem and very few of these will seek addiction treatment.
+Some drug addicts do not use drugs or consume alcohol daily and do not necessarily experience physical withdrawal symptoms when they stop using.
+The more significant part of addicted individuals is employed and seems to normally function but do struggle with an alcohol or drug abuse problem.
+Very few of these will seek addiction treatment.

 Recognizing a Drug Addiction

 Young people don’t experiment with drugs so that they can purposely ruin their lives and the lives of all those around them.
-It has been shown that boredom is one of the major factors in experimental use this premise coupled with the individual’s perception that certain substances are not dangerous or toxic make for a potentially disastrous adventure.
+Boredom is one of the significant factors in experimental use.
+This premise, coupled with the individual’s perception that certain substances are not dangerous or toxic, makes for a potentially disastrous adventure.

-For several years now the scientific community has been talking about people being genetically predisposed or environmentally predisposed to drug addiction or alcoholism.
-In some schools of thought, addiction is considered a “disease,” an inherited condition that renders the individual ill genetically for the remainder of his life, even after many years of sobriety.
+There has been some talk about genetic predisposition or environmental predisposition drug addiction or alcoholism.
+Many consider addiction a disease—the individual ill for a lifetime, even after many years of sobriety.
 Some others will consider it a choice that can be surmountable and not a disease.
-None the less, drug addiction treatment is needed and should be sought no matter how or why the substance abuse started.
+Nonetheless, drug addiction treatment is needed no matter how or why the substance abuse started.

 It would be senseless to say that no one at a young age dream of becoming an addict.
 So why does it happen?

-In many instances, drug addiction treatment counselors have found that addiction is rather driven by physical or emotional pain and environmental hopelessness.
+In many instances, drug addiction treatment counsellors have found that addiction comes from physical or emotional pain and environmental hopelessness.

-At first, the individual feels better under the influence; it’s easier to relax, it’s easier to have fun, unwind and life is more enjoyable.
-After some time drugs take on another aspect.
-Keep in mind that no matter what frequency the individual uses, if he needs it and can’t stop his addiction has started even though he might not experience any withdrawal symptoms.
+At first, the individual feels better under the influence; it’s easier to relax, it’s easier to have fun, unwind, and life is more enjoyable.
+After some time, drugs take on another aspect.
+Remember that no matter what frequency the individual uses, if he needs it and can’t stop, his addiction has started even though he might not experience any withdrawal symptoms.
 Also, if he has difficulty breaking his usage pattern, there is an addiction.

-Drug addiction treatment centers abound, there are many different programs that cater to drug addiction and alcohol abuse.
-Choosing the right drug rehabilitation program is important.
+Drug addiction treatment centers abound.
+Many different programs cater to drug addiction and alcohol abuse.
+Choosing the proper drug rehabilitation program is essential.